-Evernote saw a 17% reduction in ticket volume after configuring their help center
+Evernote sees a 17% drop in ticket volume with a newly configured help center

 “Zendesk is very important and will play a key role in supporting our business customers, helping us to maintain a low churn rate and a high retention rate as we grow.”